If you're seeking arguments against LGBT Fundamentalism, some of my ideas may help. I’ve been fighting this fight for years.

 Against this massive historical record, you can count on one hand the pre-1990s cultures that recognized any sort of same-sex unions as marriage--you can count them on a hand missing a couple fingers in fact.
 Sorry to say, but the very fact that you refuse to accept this "massive and universal human background" and then in the next phrase refer to "religious dogma" as a basis for opposition to same-sex marriage demonstrates how shallow your historical perspective is.
 Note: Before the 18th c.
 West, no culture had ever even theorized a clear distinction between secular and religious.
-So: If we look at the total human record and ask "Is marriage only between male and female or is it also, sometimes, same-sex?" the answer we get is literally 99.8% in favor of the former.
+The facts are overwhelming: If we look at the total human record and ask "Is marriage only between male and female or is it also, sometimes, same-sex?" the answer we get is literally 99.8% in favor of the former.
 What's more, still today the large majority of the world's population lives in countries that don't recognize same-sex marriage.
 But yes, I know: You and many other Westerners, with your HuffPost links, you are liberals, and because you take your liberalism too deeply, you assume for your own relatively young culture a universality that it does not, in my view, actually have.
-And so you like many others are liable think these other nations and their deep cultural roots are just "ignorant" or prey to "religious dogma".
+Like many other Americans, you're liable think these other nations and their deep cultural roots are just "ignorant" or prey to "religious dogma".
 Myself I see something very different.
-I'd say that most of us Western liberals are prey to our own religious sort of dogma, and a narrow dogma it's turning out to be.
+I'd say that most of us Western liberals are prey to our own "religious" sort of dogma, and a narrow dogma it's turning out to be.

 Thus: One may try to argue for same-sex marriage on civil rights grounds, given current social conditions in Western societies, but to argue for it on any anthropological or historical grounds can only be a massive fail.
-It is not just "conservative American Christians" that beg to differ with liberals on same-sex marriage: no, it is the whole of human cultural history: Buddhists, animists, Maya, Hittites, Javanese, Confucians, Zulus, Celts, etc., etc. And me with them.
+Because it is not just "conservative American Christians" that beg to differ with liberals on same-sex marriage.
+No, it is the whole of human cultural history: Buddhists, animists, Maya, Hittites, Javanese, Confucians, Zulus, Celts, etc., etc. And me with them.

 You seem to be friends with D.A.
-So nice to meet you in any case, Jim.
+Nice to meet you, Jim.

 JIM R.: Civilized societies have also accepted the practice of slavery for longer than they haven't.
 Does the length of time it was an acceptable practice make it morally on par with those who think it isn't?
 Are those who oppose it just ignorant of its tradition and history?
 If something is universally accepted for a certain period of time, can it ever change or do we continue to accept it because that's how it's been for so long?